 Consider the Weight of Carry-Ons

-The things that you carry with yourself also adds to the weight.
-So it’s imperative that you check the total weight of everything, including your backpack which can push the weight beyond the recommended limit.
+The things that you carry with you also add to the weight.
+So you must check the total weight of everything, including your backpack, which can push the weight beyond the recommended limit.

 For example, if your weight is 220 lbs and you have a backpack of 30 lbs, then you will be crossing the recommended limit for many hoverboards.

 The carry-on weight is also crucial for hoverboards that are used for industrial or commercial purposes.
-Workers may need to carry goods and other materials across the warehouse which will add to the total weight.
+Workers may need to carry goods and other materials across the warehouse, adding to the total weight.

 For this reason, you should look for a high-capacity hoverboard that can accommodate higher weight capacities for such uses.